Tucker Carlson spins new conspiracy linking Trump arrest to Iraq WMD

 “That’s the message that Washington DC is sending, not just the Democratic party but the message both parties are sending.”

-Carlson then asked his audience to drive 500 miles in any direction to check out the country’s condition and told the audience that the only places doing well in the US were the suburbs of DC and Ukraine.
+Carlson then asked his audience to drive 500 miles in any direction to check out the country’s condition and told the audience that the only places doing well in the US were the suburbs of DC.

 He then said that Washington insiders were determined to end Mr Trump’s campaign for another term in the White Office before voters got to have their say.